nefarius/DsHidMini/README.md

 - Supports the [**RPCS3 PlayStation 3 Emulator**](https://pcsx2.net/)
   - Controller gets picked up by DualShock 3 handler with all device features

+Take a look at the [Roadmap](https://vigem.org/projects/DsHidMini/Roadmap/) for other planned or in-progress features.

 ## How it works

 TBD